heyjessi/thunderwear/README.md

 # thunderwear

 A ground-breaking, earth-shattering iOS app that will revolutionize your life.

-This is THUNDERWEAR.

 Global warming.
 CS50 Psets.
 Trump.
 All these factors impede our productivity.
 Thunderwear is here to save the day.

+This is THUNDERWEAR.

-Upon the simple press of a button, combining the most recent local weather information, Thunderwear will provide you with the most accurate knowledge of the most suitable outfit to wear.
+Upon the simple press of a button, combining the most recent local weather information, Thunderwear will provide you with accurate knowledge of the most suitable outfit to wear.
+Thunderwear is intended for all audiences to easily manage their outfit choices, dressing appropriately through all four seasons, all year round, rain or shine.

 ## setup

-Thunderwear is extremely user-friendly.
+Since Thunderwear has not yet been published in the app store, the Github Xcode file must be downloaded in order to access the iOS app.
 To access, simply download the Thunderwear folder on Github and open the project in Xcode.
-Ensure you have set up an account and have allocated a Team in the Project Settings of Xcode before attempting to run the app on your own device.
+Ensure you have set up an account, allocated a Team, and also entered in your Apple credentials in the Project Settings of Xcode before attempting to run the app on your own device.
 Once setup, connect your iOS device to your computer and press the Play button on the top left of the screen to run Thunderwear on your own device.

 ## features

+Thunderwear is extremely user-friendly.
 Upon opening Thunderwear, the user will be greeted by the home page.
 To start, press the "Input Location" button.
 The user will be redirected to the Location page, where they can input either their current location, or any location in the entire world.
 The location can be inputted in many formats, similar to the way locations can be inputted in Google Maps.

 logo on top